memoio/meeda-docs/README.md

 ## Directory Structure

-* docs/learn: Contains a detailed introduction to Meeda.
+* Learn: Contains a detailed introduction to Meeda.

-* docs/node: Deployment, configuration, and startup guidance for all nodes.
+* Node: Deployment, configuration, and startup guidance for all nodes.

-* docs/developers: Some interface documents and interaction documents.
+* Developers: Some interface, interaction, development design documents for developers.

-* docs/FAQ: Some common questions and answers.
+* FAQ: Some common questions and answers.

-* docs/community: Community links and some related resources links.
+* Community: Our community links and other resource links, welcome to communicate with us.

 * /images: Contains all images from this site.